juanclopgar97/python_sharp/README.md

 class MyClassPublisher:

   @event
-  def event_name(self,value:Callable[[object,ThirdCustomEventArgs],None])->None:... #Example event that will provide a ThirdCustomEventArgs object to its subcribers.
+  def event_name(self,value:Callable[[object,ThirdCustomEventArgs],None])->None:... #Example event that will provide a ThirdCustomEventArgs object to its subscribers.
   ...